-Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Bank and
+Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Bank and the revenue can be reliably measured.

 The following specific recognition criteria apply in revenue recognition.

 3.3.2 Interest Income